Lunartyx/PortainerKubernetes/README.md

 So we click on socket

 We can find a command there to set up a new image. we copy this in a notepad and edit some parameters

+> --name portainer_agent

+Im changing it to `swarm_public` optionally you can change the port too

+> -p 9001:9001/tcp

+But i leave it as it is.

+We can copy paste the whole command on our server and run it

+On our web UI we now insert the name and envoirement address

+> swarm_public
+> <YOUR IP ADDRESS>